-Botswana: Outreach in the Barolong area & consolidation existing congregations
+Botswana: Outreach in the Barolong area & consolidation existing congregations even some visitors from Botswana were present.

-On Rogate Sunday, the 29th May, our Church celebrated God's wonderful mission in this world at our joint-Mission festival in Salem, Mpumalanga.
-This was a very joyous occasion as even some visitors from Botswana were present.
 Hopefully we can organize regular Mission festivals in our Church and motivate all our members to be even more faithful missionaries than before, proclaiming the goodness of the triune God in creation, salvation and sanctification.